itsvvill/itsvvill/README.md

       "PostgreSQL"
     ],
     "current_role": "Full Stack Engineering Fellow",
-    "previous_role": "10 YOE as a teacher of English, History, and Science in Elementary Schools around the world, "education": [
+    "previous_role": "10 YOE as a teacher of English, History, and Science in Elementary Schools around the world", "education": [
-      "BA in Spanish, minor in Business from University of Kansas", "Formation Fellow since June 2022"
+      "Formation Fellow since June 2022",
-    ]
+      "BA in Spanish, minor in Business from University of Kansas" ]
   },
   "misc": {